elizabethmcd/Lake-MAGs/README.md

 ## Metatranscriptomics Workflow

+Before using the kallisto metatranscriptomics pipeline, each RNAseq experiment must be quality filtered, rRNA removed, and files deinterleaved to work with kallisto.
+The latter can be done with `queue-deinterleave.sh` to queue the set of fastq files to be deinterleaved with the `deainterleave_fastq.sh` script.

 1. Install kallisto with `conda create -n kallisto kallisto`
-2. Create reference mapping database
+2. Create reference mapping database with `kallisto index`
-3. Map RNAseq reads to the reference mapping database
+3. Map RNAseq reads to the reference mapping database with `kallisto quant`
-4. Quantify and normalize reads
+4. Quantify and normalize reads (R package tximport)
-5. Functional annotation (KofamKOALA)
+5. Functional annotation (KofamKOALA), or BlastKOALA of the collection of genes